ahmadNJU/pmean-stata-package/README.md

 If you use `pmean` in your research, please cite the **specific version** you used so that your analysis is reproducible.
 For version 2.0.2:

-> Nawaz, A., & Zheng, J. (2026). *PMEAN: Stata module to compute panel-data means and exact within-between decomposition for two- and three-dimensional panel data* (Version 2.0.2) [Computer software].
-Zenodo. https://doi.org/10.5281/zenodo.20079459
+> Nawaz, A., and J. Zheng.
+2026. *PMEAN: Stata module to compute panel-data means and exact within-between decomposition for two- and three-dimensional panel data*.
+Statistical Software Components S459715, Boston College Department of Economics. https://doi.org/10.5281/zenodo.19752278

 All releases of `pmean` are also accessible through a single concept DOI that always resolves to the latest version: [10.5281/zenodo.19752278](https://doi.org/10.5281/zenodo.19752278).
 Use this one for general references where you do not need to pin a specific version.